jose-elias-alvarez/null-ls.nvim/doc/BUILTINS.md

 ### Environment Variables

-You can inject additional environment variables to the process via utilizing the `env` option.
+You can inject environment variables to the process via utilizing the `env` option.
 This option should be in the form of a dictionary.
 This will extend the operating system variables.

 ```lua
 local sources = {